Ask a COVID-19 Question

 - Are there restrictions on intercity or interstate travel?
 Yes

-- Botswana is divided into 9 geographical zones (map available at www.gov.bw) and permits are only needed to travel between zones.
+- Botswana is divided into 9 geographical zones (map available at gov.bw) and permits are only needed to travel between zones.
 Residents may travel within their zone without permits.

-- Permits for inter-zone travel may be acquired online at www.gov.bw and are restricted to essential travel.
+- Permits for inter-zone travel may be acquired online at gov.bw and are restricted to essential travel.
 COVID-19 tests may be required at any time for those transiting zones.
+Tourism is considered essential travel for economic reasons, and Botswana residents may organize permit applications with a reservation confirmation from their destination lodging.

 - Are U.S. citizens required to quarantine?
 Yes

-- Quarantine for 14 days in a Government of Botswana approved facility (usually a hotel or guest house) is mandatory for all incoming travelers.
+- Quarantine for 14 days in a Government of Botswana approved facility (usually a hotel or guest house) is mandatory for all incoming travelers who do not meet testing requirements or who are symptomatic.
 Travelers must pay for their food and lodging during quarantine.
 An additional COVID-19 test is required on day 10 of the quarantine period.

 - Botswana has limited testing capacity.
 A negative test within 72 hours is required for entry to the country, and a test on day 10 of quarantine is also required to secure release.